Fence Cutting Wars: Aftermath

 The implications of the Fence Cutting Wars were numerous.
 They represented the last attempts toward keeping the open range alive.
 After the Fence Cutting Wars, Western settlement continued to grow denser and barbed wire crossed more and more of the formerly open range.
 Illegal fence building would become more common than fence cutting, as barbed wire continued to make its way across the region.
 As scholar Susanne Bentley puts it, barbed wire "closed off land, closed people in, and enabled some people to acquire land illegally."

 The damages caused by fence-cutting was estimated to be $20 million by the fall of 1883.
 At least three people, as well as a Texas Ranger named Ben Warren, had died in the conflict.
-The spokesmen for the rich ranchers, who were abusing barb-wires to fence huge spaces to themselves, held a meeting with the fence-cutters.
+The spokesmen for the rich ranchers, who were abusing barbed wire to fence huge spaces for themselves, held a meeting with the fence-cutters.
 They settled the conflict by agreeing to remove fences from across public roads and land not owned or leased by the former, and to allow the fence-cutters passage through the gates, in return for an end to the wire-cutting.
 However, the effects it caused in Western economy was so problematic that it prompted Governor John Ireland to conduct a special session of the legislature to meet on January 8, 1884.
 The legislature made fence-cutting and pasture-burning felonies punishable by up to five years in prison.
 They also made fencing of public land a misdemeanor and required the removal of any such fences within six months.
 The conflicts of the Fence Cutting Wars, however, showed the resistance to this way of life, an unease that would be reflected in ensuing range wars throughout the late 19th century West.